-We offer three detox treatment options – a 7-day program, a 14-day program, and a 28-day program.
-However, the longer detox treatment options are generally recommended for long-term addiction to hard substances such as heroin.
+At Help4Addiction, we can source a range of cannabis detox treatment options for you- whether you need a 7-day program, a 14-day program, or a 28-day program.
+That being said, longer detox treatment options are generally recommended for long-term addiction to hard substances such as heroin.

 CBT (cognitive behavioural therapy) is common in cannabis rehab as it can help you understand your triggers and why you started using drugs in the first place.
 CBT is based on the idea that your thoughts, feelings, and actions are linked.

 Different rehab clinics will offer different therapies.
 As well as CBT, you may be offered group therapy or one-to-one therapy with a counsellor or mental health professional.
 This can improve your overall well-being, as well as decrease the chances of relapse.

 The treatment and support you receive don’t have to end once you leave the gates of rehab.
 You may be worried about returning to cannabis use after leaving rehab, which is why most rehab centres offer secondary treatment – also known as aftercare.
 But what exactly is secondary treatment?

 Secondary treatment essentially refers to ongoing support on an outpatient basis.
 This may include telephone support, online support, continued therapy or counselling.